Jefficus/caloriefountain/pages/home.md

 # Get Involved

 Think I'm crazy?
-Me too, but I'd love to hear *your* reasons, so tell me what I've missed.
-And then, who knows?
-May we can resolve those problems without having to throw out the whole thing.
+Me too, but I'd love to hear *your* reasons.
+So go ahead.
+Tell me what I've missed, and then, who knows?
+May we can resolve those problems without having to throw out the entire thing.

-**Note:** After an unsatisfying experiment with one engine, I have temporarily disabled comments while I investigate alternative solutions.
-But fear not!
-Comments will be back soon.
-Stay tuned.